Aleij/Smart_Horticulture/README.md

 1. The Raspberry Pi Pico WH collects sensor data and publishes it to specific MQTT topics.
 2. The Ubuntu server, running Mosquitto MQTT broker, receives the published data.
 3. Node-RED subscribes to the MQTT topics, retrieves the sensor data, and presents it on a user-friendly dashboard.
-4. The dashboard displays real-time sensor readings, historical data, and provides control options for the horticulture system.
+4. The dashboard displays real-time sensor readings.

 ## Data Storage

-To save data from the sensors on the Ubuntu server, we use the "ToFile" node in Node-RED.
+To save data from the sensors on the Ubuntu server, the "ToFile" node in Node-RED is used.
 This node allows us to save the sensor data with timestamps into a text file on the server's local storage.
-We can configure the "ToFile" node to save the data at specific intervals, such as once every 30 minutes.
+We can configure to save the data at specific intervals, such as once every 30 minutes.

 ## Platform